ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/category-archive.md

 ### `sticky=`

-    sticky="no" sticky="yes" sticky="only"
+    sticky="no"

-By default, sticky property makes no difference on entries sorting ("no").
-You can manually turn on stickies by setting the parameter to "yes".
-If set to "only", only "sticky" entries are included in the results.
+By default, the sticky parameter makes no difference on entries sorting.
+Options:
+* `sticky="no"` - no effect (default)
+* `sticky="yes"` - manually turn on sticky entries
+* `sticky="only"` - only "sticky" entries are included in the results

 ### `style=`